juweiyu/data_science_project_data_jobs/README.md

 ## Datasets
-Our raw datasets include newly released data science jobs, data engineering jobs, and data analyst jobs across New Zealand.
+Our raw datasets include newly released data science jobs, data engineering jobs, and data analyst jobs across America.
 They can be found in https://github.com/juweiyu/data_science_project_data_jobs/tree/main/data%20source.

 ## Models
 For classification and regression, the best result comes from gradient boosting [1] and random forest [2] respectively.